manu-karenite/Pet-Life/README.md

 5) Go to Server Folder: npm install, followed by npm start
 6) For Running, ENVIRONMENT FILE is required.
 Contact for ENVIRONMENT FILES.

+#### Please Note : Feedbacks and Bug Discoveries are Most Welcomed! 🐹